 We added to our family (temporarily) this past summer with a mass invasion of woodchucks whom Mother Nature picked off one by one except for the sole innocent we caught ourselves in a Hav-a-Heart trap, and which Charlie dispatched (code for " shot dead") into the Great Wooded Beyond.

 Our neighborhood as of this weekend has welcomed one single mom and her two kiddos, which now tips the scales in the kids' favor vs the "older" residents.
-A moment of silence, please - because there sure as hell won't be any as we move into the New Year.
-Plus it's apparently all about single moms in this neighborhood and from my perspective, Charlie needs no further fuel in that department, if you know what I mean (wink, wink) thanks.
+A moment of silence, please - because there sure as heck won't be any as we move into the New Year.

 We visited San Francisco in November, which will most likely be our last official vacation since Trump and his band of a-holes plus Paul Ryan will see to it that retirement incomes will be restricted to the point that we realize we have become even more grateful for our three cats.
 You never know when they might come in handy - for a meal substitute and what-not.